 The second part is all about the how parts of the bridle can create more balance and stability and how the bridle relates to what is learned in part one about the anatomy and biomechanics

 The third part is where the measurements and evidence of the effect of bridles is shown.

 The last part is about the what good bridle fitting is about.
 The students that have all the info of the former modules have a range of bridle fits and emphasis is on providing the best solution for the individual horse and of course the rider.
 In the online part there are examples shown.
-But of course the best way to look at the whole horse and rider as a biomechanics combination is also sign in for the practical days or to follow the anatomical and biomechanics courses that we offer.
+But of course the best way to look at the whole horse and rider as a biomechanics combination is also sign in for the practical days or to follow the anatomical and biomechanics courses that we will offer soon in 2022.
 These all have there emphasis on improving contact issues.